prenaux/ham/sources/vscode/ext-swiper/README.md

 - Get the token: https://code.visualstudio.com/api/working-with-extensions/publishing-extension#get-a-personal-access-token
 - Note that the documentation says that you must create a publisher, that will likely fail with a 403.
-But you dont actually need to create a publisher just use your personal access token just make sure to use the same org name as you used to create the token.
+But you dont actually need to create a publisher just use your personal access token and make sure to use the same org name as you used when creating the token.

 ## Credits